Yagavi1994/Your-Horoscope/README.md

 - Python

 ### Frameworks, Libraries & Programs:
-- [GitPod](https://www.gitpod.io/): Used to create my html files, stylesheet and javascript before pushing the project to Github.
+- [GitPod](https://www.gitpod.io/): Used as a workspace to write codes before pushing the project to Github.
 - [GitHub](https://github.com/): Used to store my repository for submission.
 - [Heroku](https://dashboard.heroku.com/apps): Used to deploy the live project.
 - [Python Tutor](https://pythontutor.com/): Used to see how my code functions and debug errors.
 - [Colorama](https://pypi.org/project/colorama/): A Python library utilized for adding colored text and styling to the console output, enhancing the visual appeal of the application.
 - [Beautiful Soup](https://pypi.org/project/beautifulsoup4/): It is a Python package used for parsing HTML documents in the application.
-- [Requests](https://pypi.org/project/requests/): It is a library used for making HTTP requests from [Horoscope.com](https://www.horoscope.com/us/index.aspx) to provide result for Daily horoscope.
+- [Requests](https://pypi.org/project/requests/): It is a library used for making HTTP requests from [Horoscope.com](https://www.horoscope.com/us/index.aspx) to provide result for daily horoscope.
 - [Horoscope](https://www.horoscope.com/us/index.aspx): It is a website from which updated horoscope results were fetched for the application.
 - [ASCII Art](https://ascii.co.uk/art/zodiac): The Ascii art for the zodiac symbols where taken from this website.
 - [Ascii Generator](https://ascii-generator.site/): The Ascii art for the logo was generated from this website.